amypeniston/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='html'>HTML Questions:</a>

-* What's a `doctype` do?
+* **What does a `doctype` do?**
+  * The `doctype` declaration is a required preamble that is placed at the very top of all pages to tell the browser what version of html is being written.
+The current recommendation is to use `<!doctype html>`, which signifies that the document is using future-safe standards mode.
+Leaving it out may cause browsers to use older rendering specs, producing unwanted results.
-* What's the difference between standards mode and quirks mode?
+* **What's the difference between standards mode and quirks mode?**
+  * The `doctype` definition was originally intended for markup validators, but it was adopted as a way to identify legacy code that would be incompatible with modern CSS rendering.
+The browser chooses a rendering via doctype sniffing; if it finds that the document is modern, it renders in standards mode.
+Otherwise it will render in quirks mode, which has a better chance of being compatible with legacy code.
-* What are the limitations when serving XHTML pages?
+* **What are the limitations when serving XHTML pages?**

-* Are there any problems with serving pages as `application/xhtml+xml`?
+* **Are there any problems with serving pages as `application/xhtml+xml`?**
-* How do you serve a page with content in multiple languages?
+* **How do you serve a page with content in multiple languages?**
-* What kind of things must you be wary of when design or developing for multilingual sites?
+* **What kind of things must you be wary of when design or developing for multilingual sites?**
-* What are `data-` attributes good for?
+* **What are `data-` attributes good for?**
-* Consider HTML5 as an open web platform.
-What are the building blocks of HTML5?
+* **Consider HTML5 as an open web platform.
+What are the building blocks of HTML5?**
-* Describe the difference between cookies, sessionStorage and localStorage.
+* **Describe the difference between cookies, sessionStorage and localStorage.**
-* Can you explain the difference between `GET` and `POST`?
+* **Can you explain the difference between `GET` and `POST`?**
-* Describe the difference between `<script>`, `<script async>` & `<script defer>`.
+* **Describe the difference between `<script>`, `<script async>` & `<script defer>`.**

 ####[[⬆]](#toc) <a name='css'>CSS Questions:</a>
 * What is the difference between classes and ID's in CSS?